softvis-research/VISAP/README.md

 ### Initializing the Graph Database

 VISAP uses a local Neo4J graph database to generate its model.
 Download a current version of Neo4J, then set up a new local project there.
-Setting a password is required, make sure it matches with the password in the "generator/src/java/properties/setup.properties" File, the default value is "123".

 Make the following changes to the configuration of that database (… > Settings):
 - Comment out ``dbms.directories.import=import`` by prepending #
 - De-comment ``dbms.security.allow_csv_import_from_file_urls=true`` by removing the leading #

+In addition, for the sake of simplicity, let's also disable authentication for now:
+- De-comment ``dbms.security.auth_enabled=false``

+If you want to re-enable authentication later, check out the section on [Configuration](#configuration).

 Then, start the database.
 The authorization being disabled may cause warnings on start-up, which can be dismissed.